How my parents helped me shape my work ethic

 I need to tell you about my parents.
 My dad was working as a salesman in a photography store back in 1983 while my mom was working with a group of men suffering from a conduct disorder.
-In 1991 they bought the photography store and continued to put all their energy in their work.
+In 1991 they bought a photography store and continued to put all their energy into their work.
 I couldn't imagine what it'd be like to continuously be working together with your partner but they made it work, each having their own domain within the company.
 I remember working in the store when I was little, learning how to approach customers and working the PoS.
 Some customers were unsure whether to let me help them but most customers were patient and even helped when they saw me struggle.
 My parents were never afraid of me doing something bad, they trusted that I knew when I could help a customer and when I should be asking for help.

 When the digital age hit the world of photography they took a hit just like all the other photography stores.
 Digital cameras became a thing of today, photos were printed and photoshopped at home and there was a huge decrease in customers that would come into the store.
 My parents have struggled multiple times due to this but they've never accepted defeat.
 Continuing to be professionals and finding different ways of offering value to their customers.
 They started giving workshops and embraced the digital platform.

 Just to give you an idea, in 2013 there were 682 photography stores in The Netherlands, in 2017 there were only 393 stores left.
 The fact that my parents still have their store and continue to serve their customers is a testament to their dedication and efforts.